azerothcore/azerothcore.github.io/_posts/2019-07-17-MaNGOS-RUMORS.md

 published: true
 ---

 Testimonial text: We are a blog about World of Warcraft open source emulation.
 In some of our most successful articles we talk about AzerothCore and its great features.
-According to our statistics, most of the google searches in 2019 about WoW emulation contains the "AzerothCore" keyword.
+According to our statistics, most of the Google searches in 2019 about WoW emulation contains the "AzerothCore" keyword.